 Do you use AI for mental health support?

-Researchers at Stanford University are conducting a study on how people use AI chatbots — like ChatGPT, Claude, Gemini, and others — for mental health support.
+Researchers at Stanford University are conducting a study on how people use AI chatbots — like ChatGPT, Claude, Gemini, and others — for mental/emotional health support, personal advice or as a sounding board for personal issues.

 We're looking for participants from diverse backgrounds across the United States, because understanding a wide range of experiences is essential to this research.

-If you're interested in taking part, click below to register your interest.
+If you're interested in taking part, click below to complete a short screening survey.
 A member of the study team will then get in touch with you to confirm you're eligible.

 Do you use AI for mental health support?

-Researchers at Stanford University are conducting a study on how people use AI chatbots — like ChatGPT, Claude, Gemini, and others — for mental health support.
+Researchers at Stanford University are conducting a study on how people use AI chatbots — like ChatGPT, Claude, Gemini, and others — for mental/emotional health support, personal advice or as a sounding board for personal issues.

 We're looking for participants from diverse backgrounds across the United States, because understanding a wide range of experiences is essential to this research.

-If you're interested in taking part, click below to register your interest.
+If you're interested in taking part, click below to complete a short screening survey.
 A member of the study team will then get in touch with you to confirm you're eligible.

 Mental health tools, including AI, don't work the same way for everyone.
 Your perspective and lived experience can help researchers better understand who these tools are serving, and who they may be leaving out.